showlab/MovieBench/README.md

 ---
 ## :notes: **Todo**
-- [ ] Release Dataset within the next three months.
 - [ ] Building Leaderboard.
 - [ ] Release Metric Scripts.

 ## 🐱 Abstract

-<font color="red">MovieBench</font> is a Hierarchical Movie-Level Dataset for Long Video Generation, which addresses these challenges by providing unique contributions:
-(1) movie-length videos featuring rich, coherent storylines and multi-scene narratives, (2) consistency of character appearance and audio across scenes, and (3) hierarchical data structure contains high-level movie information and detailed shot-level descriptions.
-Experiments demonstrate that MovieBench brings some new insights and challenges, such as maintaining character ID consistency across multiple scenes for various characters.
-The dataset will be public and continuously maintained, aiming to advance the field of long video generation.
+**MovieBench** is a hierarchical dataset designed for advancing research in **long video generation**.
+It addresses the challenges associated with generating coherent, movie-length videos by providing a dataset that includes:
+1. **Rich, coherent storylines and multi-scene narratives**, capturing the essence of movie-level storytelling.
+2. **Consistency of character appearance and audio** across scenes, enabling character-focused generation.
+3. **Hierarchical data structure**, featuring both high-level movie information and detailed shot-level descriptions for fine-grained analysis.

+This dataset aims to inspire new research directions and tackle challenges such as maintaining **character ID consistency** across multiple scenes for various characters.

 ---